Home 1968 Shelby Cobra GT350, GT500 & GT500KR My 1968 Shelby Cobra GT350

 First warm day this spring, I opened my garage door and started up my car.
 Did this recording for my brother who wanted to hear it run with that new cam in it.

-If you want to delve a bit deeper into those items above, there is a menu below with links to the various things I’ve done to this car. there is an intro discussing what the item is with details & specs added below.
+If you want to delve a bit deeper into those items above, there is a menu below with links to the specific things I’ve done to this car.
+I put an intro over view on each page discussing what the item is with details & specs added below.

 Or if you’d just like to see some more pictures of this vehicle,